cognitivefashion/slate/source/includes/_visualsearchindex.md

 Build the visual search index.

 Before you can start using the visual search and visual browse APIs the visual search index has to be built first.
-This API computes the feature representations for all the catalog images and then builds a visual search index for fast nearest neighbor retrieval.
+This API computes the feature representations for all the catalog images and then builds a visual search index(each each category) for fast nearest neighbor retrieval.

 ### End point